cesiu/dotfiles/README.md

 This is a config file for macOS's built-in Terminal.
 It gives you nice colors stolen from the Monokai color scheme.
 You may or may not need to install the Powerline patched fonts first.
 I don't remember.

+#### Stuff I need to check sometime: ####
+* ALE is running syntax checking on load?
+And not picking up flake8 configs?
+  Don't pull it for now.
+* Did ChkTeX get installed with MacTeX?